 - treatment can help reduce the risk of spreading the infection to others and serious problems developing later on

-The best place to get tested is your nearest sexual health clinic or genitourinary medicine (GUM) clinic.
+The best place to get tested is a sexual health clinic.

 The test for syphilis usually involves a blood test and removing a sample of fluid from any sores using a swab (similar to a cotton bud).